Dr. Elizabeth J. Kennedy

 Sellinger Hall 410

-Elizabeth J. Kennedy is an Associate Professor of Law & Social Responsibility in the Sellinger School of Business.
-She received her J.D. from the University of California at Berkeley, Boalt Hall School of Law.
-Her research focuses primarily on the evolution and application of legal protections for workers in an increasingly global and decentralized American workplace.
-Her current teaching interests are in the areas of labor and employment law, urban politics and development, and executive and legislative policymaking.
-Prior to arriving at Loyola in 2008, Professor Kennedy practiced law with the New York firm Fried, Frank, Harris, Shriver & Jacobson LLP, specializing in corporate finance, and served as labor and employment counsel to the late Senator Edward M. Kennedy on the Senate Health, Education, Labor & Pensions (HELP) Committee.
+Elizabeth J. Kennedy is a Professor of Law & Social Responsibility in the Sellinger School of Business.
+She received her J.D. from the University of California, Berkeley School of Law, and her B.A. in Urban Studies from Smith College.
+Before joining Loyola University Maryland, Professor Kennedy practiced law with the New York firm Fried, Frank, Harris, Shriver & Jacobson LLP, specializing in corporate finance, and served as labor and employment counsel to the late Senator Edward M. Kennedy on the Senate Health, Education, Labor & Pensions (HELP) Committee.
+She also worked as a union organizer for AFSCME Local 3299 and UNITE!
+Professor Kennedy's research focuses on legal strategies for advancing equity and collective labor power within an increasingly global and decentralized American workplace.
+Her teaching interests include workers' rights, data ethics, sustainability, and climate justice.

 JD, University of California, Berkeley